School: School of Management and Labour Studies

 Kirkpatrick's four levels of Evaluation , Phillips' ROI; Informal/formal quantitative and qualitative Evaluations, Cady, Auger, Foxon's evaluation Strategies and processes; Ethics for OD professionals; OD in global settings; New Developments in OD in the context of Changing economy, Workforce, Technology and Organisations; OD and Sustainability.

-The field immersions programme is an integral part of EPGDOD academic curriculum and designed based on action learning principles .
-2 Field immersion assignments, 5 weeks each, is organized for the students on completion of ODC09 and ODC14 .
-Field immersion, in general, focuses on analysing organisations using an open systems framework, diagnosing organisational issues and challenges, designing and implementing effective interventions keeping organisational realities as the backdrop.
+The fieldwork programme is an integral part of EPGDODC academic curriculum and designed based on action learning principles.
+2 Fieldwork assignments, 5 weeks each, is organized for the students on completion of 4th and 7th module.
+Fieldwork focuses on analysing organisations using an open systems framework, diagnosing organisational issues and challenges, designing and implementing effective interventions keeping organisational realities as the backdrop.
 Apart from the journal writing students have to do an individual OD/Change project in the organisation they are attached with.

 Library Deposit (Refundable)